Binibining Pilipinas 2022: Format

-Binibining Pilipinas introduced several specific changes to the format for this edition.
-The number of semifinalists was reduced to 12, compared to 13 in 2021.
-The results of the closed-door interview and various pageant activities determined the 12 semifinalists selected at large.
-The 12 semifinalists were tasked to give an opening statement, which was then followed by the swimsuit and evening gown competitions.
-The 12 semifinalists also competed at the question and answer portion, after which the four titleholders and two runners-up were announced.
+The Binibining Pilipinas organization introduced changes to this edition.
+The number of semifinalists was reduced to 12, from the previous 13.
+The results of the closed-door interview and other activities determined the selection of the 12 semifinalists.
+These had to give an opening statement, followed by the swimsuit and evening gown competitions.
+Finally they competed in the question and answer portion, after which the four titleholders and two runners-up were announced.